andreagrisafi/SALTED/README.rst

 Additional Options
 ------------------

-Setting `xv = True` in inp.py will perform an internal cross-validation (M=1) when following the example above.
-The dataset will automatically be partitioned into a training and validation set of equal size, overriding the Ntrain and frac options.
-Two sets of regression vectors A, matrices B weights and predicted coefficients will be produced, one labelled with `p`. `error_validation.py` will print the RMSE for each half of the cross-validation, along with the average of the two errors.
+-- CROSS-VALIDATION: Setting :code:`xv = True` in :code:`inp.py` will perform a two-fold cross-validation on the training set when following example a).
+The dataset will automatically be partitioned into a training and validation set of equal size, overriding the `:code:Ntrain` and :code:`frac` options.
+Two sets of regression vectors A, matrices B, weights and predicted coefficients will be produced, one labelled with :code:`p`. :code:`error_validation.py` will print the RMSE for each half of the cross-validation, along with the average of the two errors.

-Setting `svd = True` will result in the singular value decomposition method of `numpy.linalg.lstsq` being used to solve the regression problem in `learn.py`.
+-- SVD SOLUTION: Setting :code:`svd = True` will result in the singular value decomposition method of :code:`numpy.linalg.lstsq` being used to solve the regression problem in :code:`learn.py`.
 This is slower, but generally leads to a more stable solution, particular when the resulting weights are applied to a test set.
-In this case the `jitter` parameter is ignored.
+In this case the :code:`jitter` parameter is ignored.

-At runtime, `matrices.py` may be called with the options `-p` and `-b` (`--partial` and `--partial_block`).
-These options divide the training configurations into blocks of size `b`, and calculates the regression vector A and matrix B for just the `pth` block of structures, outputting `A_p_vector.npy` and `B_p_vector.npy`.
+-- PARALLEL TRAINING: At runtime, :code:`matrices.py` may be called with the options :code:`-p` and :code:`-b` (:code:`--partial` and :code:`--partial_block`).
+These options divide the training configurations into blocks of size :code:`b`, and calculates the regression vector A and matrix B for just the :code:`pth` block of structures, outputting :code:`A_p_vector.npy` and :code:`B_p_vector.npy`.
 This allows the calculation of the matrices to be parallelised across many nodes, since the full vector and matrix can be obtained simply by summing these partial matrices.

-If the regression matrices are calculated in blocks, `learn.py` may also be called with the runtime option `-np` (--number_partial).
-This will contruct the regression vector and matrix from the first `np` partial matrices.
+-- EFFICIENT LEARNING CURVES: If the regression matrices are calculated in blocks, :code:`learn.py` may also be called with the runtime option :code:`-np` (--number_partial).
+This will contruct the regression vector and matrix from the first :code:`np` partial matrices.
 This enables the efficient construction of a learning curve, avoiding unnecessary recalculations of the regression matrices.

-The runtime options `-p` (or `-np`) are incompatible with the option `xv`.
+NB: The runtime options :code:`-p` (or :code:`-np`) are incompatible with the option :code:`xv`.

 Contact